ABAP FIELD SYMBOL - Techniques for manupulating data using the FIELD-SYMBOL statement

 ASSIGN ld_field1 TO <fs2>.

-Below is an example executable ABAP program that uses field symbols to hopefully should how field symbols work in more detail!
+Hope your still with me, if not below is an example executable ABAP program that uses field symbols to hopefully show how they work in more detail!
+Just copy it into you own program and debug it.

 *Code to demonstrate field-symbols